-On February 13, 2018, the Company completed a rights offering (the "2018 Rights Offering") for 6,114,361 common shares at \$0.57 per common share for gross proceeds of \$3,485,186, and net proceeds of \$3.36 million.
-Burcon issued to each shareholder one right (the "2018 Right") for each common share held by such shareholder.
-Every four 2018 Rights entitled the holder thereof to purchase one common share in the Company at a price of \$0.57 per common share.
+On February 13, 2018, the Company completed a rights offering (the "Rights Offering") for 6,114,361 common shares at \$0.57 per common share for gross proceeds of \$3,485,186, and net proceeds of \$3.36 million.
+Burcon issued to each shareholder one right (the "Right") for each common share held by such shareholder.
+Every four Rights entitled the holder thereof to purchase one common share in the Company at a price of \$0.57 per common share.

-Subject to certain conditions, Mr. Allan Yap ("Mr. Yap"), the Company's Chairman and Chief Executive Officer, agreed to provide a standby guarantee (the "2018 Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 4,728,397 common shares being issued under the 2018 Rights Offering.
-As more than 50% of the 2018 Rights Offering was subscribed, Mr. Yap was not required to fulfill his obligations under the 2018 Standby Commitment.
-As consideration for the 2018 Standby Commitment, Mr. Yap is entitled to receive share purchase warrants ("2018 Standby Warrants") to acquire up to 1,182,099 common shares at an exercise price of \$0.69 per common share that would be exercisable up to February 13, 2020.
-In accordance with the policies of the TSX, the issuance of the 2018 Standby Warrants to Mr. Yap is subject to shareholder approval, which will be sought at Burcon's next AGM, expected to be held in September 2018.
-If the Company fails to obtain the requisite shareholder approvals, the Company will pay to Mr. Yap a cash fee in the aggregate of \$53,904 as compensation for the 2018 Standby Commitment.
-The 2018 Standby Commitment Agreement gave rise to a financial asset and liability, which were initially recorded at fair value as a derivative asset and liability of \$53,904, respectively, with the change in fair value to be recorded through profit and loss.
-As noted above, Mr. Yap was not required to fulfill his obligations under the 2018 Standby Commitment, and therefore the change in the fair value of the derivative asset of \$53,904 has been recognized as a financing expense during fiscal 2018.
+Subject to certain conditions, Mr. Allan Yap ("Mr. Yap"), the Company's Chairman and Chief Executive Officer, agreed to provide a standby guarantee (the "Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 4,728,397 common shares being issued under the Rights Offering.
+As more than 50% of the Rights Offering was subscribed, Mr. Yap was not required to fulfill his obligations under the Standby Commitment.
+As consideration for the Standby Commitment, Mr. Yap was entitled to receive share purchase warrants ("Standby Warrants") to acquire up to 1,182,099 common shares at an exercise price of \$0.69 per common share that would be exercisable up to February 13, 2020.
+In accordance with the policies of the TSX, the issuance of the Standby Warrants to Mr. Yap was subject to shareholder approval, which was granted at Burcon's annual general meeting ("AGM") held on September 6, 2018.
+The Standby Commitment Agreement gave rise to a financial asset and liability, which were initially recorded at fair value as a derivative asset and liability of \$53,904, respectively, with the change in fair value to be recorded through profit and loss.
+As noted above, Mr. Yap was not required to fulfill his obligations under the Standby Commitment, and therefore the change in the fair value of the derivative asset of \$53,904 was recognized as a financing expense during fiscal 2018.